gvwilson/sdxjs/src/module-loader/index.md

 [% figure slug="module-loader-iife" img="figures/iife.svg" alt="Implementing modules with IIFEs" caption="Using IIFEs to encapsulate modules and get their exports." %]

-<a figure="module-loader-iife"/> shows the structure of our loader so far.
+[% f module-loader-iife %] shows the structure of our loader so far.
 We can use this code as a test:

 [% excerpt file="small-module.js" %]